ClaudiaIoana/Prolog/README.md

+The used language:
-# Prolog
+  - Prolog

-Projects done using Prolog during the third semester
+Projects done during the second year, while studing Fundamentals of programming.